jief/ovh-invoices-fetcher/README.md

 ## OVH TOKEN
 Go to https://eu.api.ovh.com/createToken/ and create a new token.

-:eyes: Pay attention to the `Rights section.
+:eyes: Pay attention to the `Rights section`.

 ![Alt text](screenshot.png?raw=true "Create a token")